Gathering an in-house development team makes sense when you have money or can attract good specialists.

 Outsourcing offers so many options these days that it's easy to get confused.
 Some companies work on a 'turn-key' basis; some offer to expand your internal team with their programmers.
 Some will provide you with a Project Manager, and some won't.

-In this guide, we’re explaining the types of outsourcing models, their pros and cons, and how to choose the right model for your project.
+In this guide, we’re explaining the types, benefits of outsourcing models, and how to choose the right model for your project.

 Location-Based Types of Outsourcing